ipfs-cluster/ipfs-cluster/README.md

 ### Docker

 You can build or download an automated build of the ipfs-cluster docker container.
-This container runs both the IPFS daemon and `ipfs-cluster-service` and includes `ipfs-cluster-ctl`.
+This container runs `ipfs-cluster-service` and includes `ipfs-cluster-ctl`.
 To launch the latest published version on Docker run:

 `$ docker run ipfs/ipfs-cluster`